 - Examination Pass the comprehensive CFP® Certification Examination.
-The examination, administered in 10 hours over a two-day period, includes case studies and Client scenarios designed to test one's ability to correctly diagnose financial planning issues and apply one's knowledge of financial planning to real world circumstances; - Experience Complete at least three years of full-time financial planning-related experience (or the equivalent, measured as 2,000 hours per year); and, - Ethics Agree to be bound by CFP Board's Standards of Professional Conduct, a set of documents outlining the ethical and practice standards for CFP® professionals.
+The examination, administered in two 3 hour sections in one day that includes case studies and Client scenarios designed to test one's ability to correctly diagnose financial planning issues and apply one's knowledge of financial planning to real world circumstances; - Experience Complete at least three years of full-time financial planning-related experience (or the equivalent, measured as 2,000 hours per year); and, - Ethics Agree to be bound by CFP Board's Standards of Professional Conduct, a set of documents outlining the ethical and practice standards for CFP® professionals.